 Debt service on capital equipment leases is projected using tax-exempt rates of 1.21% and 1.49% for the three and five year capital equipment leases respectively.
-The most recent actual rates on capital equipment leases were 1.072% for a three year lease, and 1.326% for a five year lease.
+The most recent actual rates on capital equipment leases were 1.50% for a three year lease, and 1.67% for a five year lease.
 Recent rates reflect historically low tax-exempt rates that are expected to rise, albeit slowly.
 Future Bay Restoration Bond debt service is projected using a weighted average interest rate of 4.5%.
-The Department of Transportation estimates rates of 3.8% for the 2016 sale; 4.3% for the 2017 sale; 4.5% for sales occurring between 2018 and 2021; and 5.3% thereafter.
+The Department of Transportation estimates rates of 3.8% for the 2018 sale; 4.2% for the 2019 and 2020 sales; 4.3% for the sales occurring between 2021 and 2023; and 5.3% thereafter.